 Lee Hornberger is an arbitrator and mediator in Traverse City, Michigan.
-He received the George N. Bashara, Jr. Award from the State Bar's Alternative Dispute Resolution Section in recognition of exemplary service.
-He is a member of the State Bar's Representative Assembly and ADR Section Council, Editor of The ADR Quarterly, Chair of the ADR Committee of the Grand Traverse-Leelanau-Antrim Bar Association, former President of the GTLA Bar Association, and former Chair of the Traverse City Human Rights Commission.
-He is an arbitrator with the AAA, FMCS, FINRA, Forum, MERC, and NFA.
+He is a recipient of the George N. Bashara, Jr. Award from the Alternative Dispute Resolution Section of the State Bar of Michigan in recognition of exemplary service.
+He is a member of the Alternative Dispute Resolution Section Council and Representative Assembly of the State Bar of Michigan, Editor of The ADR Quarterly, Chair of the ADR Committee of the Grand Traverse-Leelanau-Antrim Bar Association, former President of the Grand Traverse-Leelanau-Antrim Bar Association, and former Chair of the Traverse City Human Rights Commission.
+He is an arbitrator with the American Arbitration Association, Federal Mediation and Conciliation Service, Financial Industry Regulatory Authority, Forum, Michigan Employment Relations Commission, and National Futures Association.
 He is a Hearing Officer, Grand Traverse Band of Ottawa and Chippewa Indians; and on the Hearing Officer list, Little Traverse Bay Bands of Odawa Indians.
 He is a member of Professional Resolution Experts of Michigan (PREMi), an invitation-only group of Michigan's top 20 mediators.
-He can be reached at 231-941-0746 and leehornberger@leehornberger.com .
+He received his B.A. and J.D. cum laude from The University of Michigan and his LL.M. in Labor Law from Wayne State University.
+He can be reached at 231-941-0746 and mailto:leehornberger@leehornberger.com.